funkster-js/http/README.md

 ![Icon](./icon.png)

-Funkster is a compositional server.
+Funkster is a compositional server library.
 This package contains the basic combinators to write HTTP(S) servers.
 It allows to describe your api in a declarative, functional manner and compose it by using the existing combinators to write higher level ones.

 > [Typscript](http://www.typescriptlang.org/) is used to illustrate the examples.